COPENHAGEN 2.1

 ART MUSEUMS FOR THE FUTURE: MUSEUM WHY?

-Presentations by Christian Skovbjerg Jensen (Museet for Samtidskunst, DK), Kirse Junge-Stevnsborg (Malmö Konstmuseum, SE), Marianne Zamecznik (Trondheim Kunstmuseum, NO) and Saara Hacklin (Kiasma, FI).
-Panel chaired by Nanna Balslev Strøjer.
+Partner’s panel Christian Skovbjerg Jensen (Museet for Samtidskunst, DK), Kirse Junge-Stevnsborg (Malmö Konstmuseum, SE), Saara Hacklin (Kiasma, FI) and Marianne Zamecznik (Trondheim Kunstmuseum) chaired by Nanna Balslev Strøjer.

 Published